etwk/blog/content/lists/books.md

 - [ ] Strategy:The Indirect Approach
 - [ ] Three Cups of Tea: One Man's Mission to Promote Peace - One School at a Time
 - [ ] Ultrasociety: How 10,000 Years of War Made Humans the Greatest Cooperators on Earth
 ## Art
 - [ ] Vivian Maier: The Color Work
 - [ ] Bruegel: The Complete Paintings
 - [ ] Timeless Paris (Marin Montagut)
+## Anthropology
+- [ ] Living Color: The Biological and Social Meaning of Skin Color
 ## Science
 - [ ] Why Animals Talk: The New Science of Animal Communication
 - [ ] Learn to Orgasm in 4 Acts